Mike Tomlin: 2009–2016: Super Bowl XLV loss and Killer B's Era

+In the 2015 season, Tomlin and the Steelers recorded a 10–6 mark, which qualified the team for the postseason.
+The Steelers defeated the Cincinnati Bengals on the road by a score of 18–16 in the Wild Card Round before falling to the Denver Broncos on the road by a score of 23–16 in the Divisional Round.

+The 2016 season marked significant improvement for the Steelers.
+Tomlin led the team to a 11–5 record as the Steelers won seven straight games to finish the season.
+The Steelers finished atop the AFC North and defeated the Miami Dolphins 30–12 in the Wild Card Round and the Kansas City Chiefs 18–16 in the Divisional Round.
+In the Steelers' first AFC Championship Game since the 2010 season, they fell to the New England Patriots 36–17.

+2017–2021: End of Roethlisberger era

+The following season, Tomlin and the Steelers went 13–3 and won the AFC North.
+Despite the successful regular season, the team went one-and-done in the playoffs, losing 45–42 to the Jacksonville Jaguars in the Divisional Round.

-In the 2019 season, Tomlin lost his starting quarterback, Ben Roethlisberger, after a Week 2 28-26 loss to the Seattle Seahawks.
-Although the Steelers had started the season 0-3, they got their first win in a Week 4 27-3 victory over the Cincinnati Bengals on Monday Night Football.
-The Steelers did lose the following week to the division-winning Baltimore Ravens in a 26-23 overtime loss.
-After the 1-4 start, the Steelers would go on a winning streak winning their next four games straight going 5-4.
-After then losing a game on the road to the Cleveland Browns with the score 21-14, the Steelers won three more straight and were 8-5 and fighting for a playoff spot with the loss of their starting quarterback Ben Roethlisberger and multiple injuries on the offense.
-The Steelers would lose their final three games and finish the season with an 8-8 record in spite of multiple quarterback changes and an 0-3 start.
+In 2019, the Steelers lost starting quarterback Ben Roethlisberger after a narrow Week 2 28–26 loss to the Seattle Seahawks.
+Although the Steelers had started the season 0–3, they got their first win in a Week 4 27–3 victory over the Cincinnati Bengals on Monday Night Football.
+The Steelers lost their next game to the division-winning Baltimore Ravens in a 26–23 overtime loss.
+After the 1–4 start, the Steelers would go on a winning streak, winning their next four games straight going 5–4.
+After losing a game on the road to the Cleveland Browns by a score of 21–14, the Steelers won three more straight and were 8–5 and fighting for a playoff spot with the loss of Roethlisberger and multiple injuries on the offense.
+The Steelers would lose their final three games and finish the season with an 8–8 record in spite of multiple quarterback changes between Mason Rudolph and rookie undrafted free agent Devlin Hodges.

-At the end of the 2020 season, Tomlin was tied with Pete Carroll for 21st place on the NFL's all-time regular-season wins list with 145.
+Following an incident in November 2019 where Cleveland Browns defensive end Myles Garrett struck quarterback Mason Rudolph with a helmet in the closing minutes of the game, he initially refused all media questions related to the scuffle.
+In the months following the incident, Garrett accused Rudolph of using a racial slur as an explanation for the fight.
+On February 17, 2020, Tomlin appeared on ESPN to be interviewed by Stephen A Smith to defend Rudolph against the accusations.